ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance4](./images/0.%20Launch%20Instance4.png)

-* Give the key pair a name, select the .pem format and a private key will be sent to the Downloads folder on your computer.
+* Give the key pair a name, select the `.pem` format and a private key will be sent to the Downloads folder on your computer.

 ![Launch Instance5](./images/0.%20Launch%20Instance5.png)

-* Create a security group and allow SSH traafic from Any IP address as shown below.
+* Create a security group and allow SSH traffic from any IP address as shown below.

 ![Launch Intance5a](./images/0.%20Launch%20Instance5a.png)